-Update: 12/09/20 - I am only working with clients using Zoom video for counselling sessions, Telephone counselling and a limited number of availability places for Face-to-Face counselling sessions.
+Update: I am working with clients using Zoom video for counselling sessions, Telephone counselling and a limited number of availability places for Face-to-Face counselling sessions.

 Are you looking for support during a difficult time in your life?
 Are you feeling exhausted or stuck and unable to move forward?
 Most of us at some time in our life will experience situations that we find difficult to cope with.
 Whether you are experiencing anxiety, stress, bereavement or depression, there is hope.

 Sharing your difficulties or struggles is the first step to making it more manageable and having someone to walk with you can help the healing process enormously.